VivaanHooda/rvce-grade-calculator/README.md

 ## License

-This project is licensed under no Licesnse currently/
+This project is licensed under no License currently

 ## Contact